yusun0715/megawatts/README.rst

 Run in Docker Linux

-docker-compose build
+-docker-compose build
-docker-compose up -d
+-docker-compose up -d
-docker-compose run sitemanagement bin/run_test_with_coverage.sh docker-compose run sitemanagement python manage.py test --settings=sitemanagement.settings
+-docker-compose run sitemanagement bin/run_test_with_coverage.sh -docker-compose run sitemanagement python manage.py test --settings=sitemanagement.settings

 You can connect to the application by visiting http://localhost:8002/sites Replacing the test command with any other manage.py command will work as well.